CCHS-FIRST-Robotics/2023DriveBase/Readme.md

 Then, learn about our [drivebase code](https://cchs-first-robotics.github.io/2023DriveBase/html/annotated.html).

+### How the arm works

+The arm is controlled very simply the same way we control the drive base.
+The most difficult part to understand is the kinematic models that help us determine how we should move the motors in order to move the arm at a certain (x, y) linear veloicty -- as opposed to controlling the angular veocity -- or finding the angular position the encoders need to be for a given cartesian (x, y) position.

+If you would like to better understand these models, here are some diagrams/math which show the derivation:

 ### Motors and components

 Motors/motor controllers and other components of the robot will need other java libraries, and have other docs aswell.